manifold-systems/manifold/docs/manifold-templates.md

 | content        | `<%@ content %>`                            | Used in a `layout` template, denotes where the content of a nested template renders |

-<a id="directive-keywords" class="toc_anchor"></a>
+<a id="directives" class="toc_anchor"></a>

-# Directive Keywords #
+# Directives #

 <a id="-import-" class="toc_anchor"></a>

 ## `import` ##
-The `import` keyword is used to import external packages into the generated Java file.
+The `import` directive is used to import external packages into the generated Java file.

-The syntax of the import keyword is as follows:
+The syntax of the import directive is as follows:
 ```jsp
 <%@ import [package name] %>
 ```

-For example, you can use the `import` keyword to utilize useful Java packages:
+For example, you can use the `import` directive to utilize useful Java packages:
 ```jsp
 <html>
 <%@ import java.util.HashSet %>